yanofsky/la-2022-primary-shapefiles/Readme.md

 ## Merging election results with the geodata

 This repo does not contain the election results.
 But if you run `create-shapefiles.ipynb` it will download the data and create geojson files that include the election results as properties of each precinct.
+Those files will be saved into a new folder `geojson-by-race-with-results`

 ## Where to get LA County election precinct shapefiles